-[Thanks (and happy birthday!) to Swoove773 for today's game preview -yfbb]
+[Thanks to PaddyFairfiew for today's game preview.
+Making this the gamethread too. -yfbb]